About

 Bio

-With a degree in music and organ performance, David serves as director of music, teaches music theory and music appreciation, and provides the soaring sounds of the organ or the piano during chapel programs or at special school performances.
-While earning his master’s degree at Yale, he studied with internationally known organists Thomas Murray, Charles Krigbaum and Gere Hancock.
+While earning his master’s degree at Yale, he studied with internationally known organists Thomas Murray, Charles Krigbaum, and Gere Hancock.
 He came to Westminster after six years at Choate Rosemary Hall, where he served in a variety of roles.
-His love of music has been cultivated through positions in several professional musical organizations, including the American Guild of Organists, the Connecticut Music Educators Association and the American Choral Directors Association.
+His love of music has been cultivated through positions in several professional musical organizations, including the American Guild of Organists, the Connecticut Music Educators Association, and the American Choral Directors Association.

 • Photo of Andrew Marco